kyau/win10tweak/README.md

 ![Windows_08](README_media/Windows_08.png)

 Change directory into the extracted folder `cd %USERPROFILE%\Desktop\win10tweak`.

-Finally run the script.
+Finally run the script using `main.cmd`.

 The script will take quite a while to finish, upon completion it will reboot automatically.
 After the reboot the last part of the script will run automatically and then remove itself.